corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 This scenario is the simplest, as it does not require any complex update procedures.
 In this scenario, all CorDapps are developed for Java 17 and Kotlin 1.9.20, and the process for adding new nodes is the same as setting up a new network of any previous Corda version.

-In this scenario as the ledger is new and there are no 4.11 transactions then you don't need to `legacy-contract` or `legacy-jars` folders.
+In this scenario, as the ledger is new and there are no 4.11 transactions, you do not need the `legacy-contract` or `legacy-jars` folders.

 ## Upgrade prerequisites